How is the course run?

 Does the course include the concept of mindfulness?

+Since our course was started in 1937 it has included a mindful awareness exercise which is given in session one.
 Throughout the course, great emphasis is placed on the importance of being in the present moment.
 Exercises and practices are provided to encourage this connection.
 These increase the value of each weekly session.
 More generally, they deepen and enrich awareness of the vibrancy of the world around us in our daily lives.

 Does the course include meditation?

 There is much focus on the direct experience of stillness as the underlying basis for clear observation and connection with oneself.
 However, the practice of mantra meditation as such does not form part of the introductory course.
 Meditation is introduced a few terms later for those who would like to practise it.
 From Part 6 onwards it becomes an increasingly central practice.
 Further information is available on the School's main website.
+(See later questions)

 Who are the course tutors?